xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 > So how to solve the security problem?
 Why it is actually a problem?

 JHipster uses JWT tokens for *authorization* (not authentication!).
-Which means, every request should have an bearer access token inside a Authorization header.
+Which means, every request should have a bearer access token inside a Authorization header.
 This JWT can be decrypted on the services side and we can extract the Principal, without querying the gateway, since the gateway is responsible for authentication.

 The test just cannot pass, because the very initial request is fired inside the test.
 You could access some foo service endpoint via the angular frontend, which would add the access token inside the HTTP headers.
 Spring Cloud Netflix Zuul is able to get this token.
 So you could store it in a session scoped bean and add on your rest template on output.
 Then the tests still would fail, but in real world the requests would be authorized.